A Particle-in-cell Method for Plasmas with a Generalized Momentum Formulation, Part I: Model Formulation: Numerical Examples

 \subsection{Summary}

-In this section, we presented a collection of numerical results for the proposed wave solver that demonstrate its application to a variety of wave propagation problems.
-This includes applications to plasmas, where the wave solver is used to update fields in a new PIC method that is based on a generalized momentum formulation.
+In this section, we presented a collection of numerical results for the BDF wave solver that demonstrate its application in a variety of wave propagation problems.
+This includes applications to plasmas, where the wave solver is used to update fields in a new PIC method that is based on a Hamiltonian formulation.
 First, we analyzed the methods for evolving the potentials as well as the novel techniques for computing derivatives on the mesh.
 We considered several types of boundary conditions of relevance to the plasma examples presented in this work.
 In each case, the proposed methods for derivatives displayed space-time convergence rates that are identical to those of the wave solver used for the potentials.
 After establishing the convergence properties of the wave solver and the methods for derivatives, we then considered several applications involving plasmas using the new PIC method.
 The accuracy of the new PIC method was confirmed through a comparison of results obtained with standard PIC approaches.
-In particular, the new methods displayed superior numerical heating properties over the benchmark FDTD-PIC method used for electromagnetic problems.
-This seems to be true even in cases where the grid resolution is comparable to the plasma Debye length, which may allow for coarser grids to be used in PIC calculations.
-Additionally, the methods showed excellent agreement with the benchmark FDTD-PIC method for the expanding particle beam tests without resorting to the use of a divergence cleaning method.
-While current results are generally encouraging, aspects concerning the efficiency of the proposed methods will be explored in our future work.
+In particular, the new methods displayed superior numerical heating properties over the benchmark Boris + FDTD method used for electromagnetic problems.
+Additionally, the new method showed notable improvements in the sheath experiment, in terms of stability and preservation of symmetries.
+We found this to be true even in cases where the grid resolution is comparable to the plasma Debye length, which means that the new method permits coarser grids to be used in simulations.
+Additionally, the methods showed excellent agreement with the benchmark \mbox{Boris + FDTD} method for the relativistic and non-relativistic particle beam tests without resorting to the use of a method to explicitly enforce charge conservation.
+While the current results are generally encouraging, aspects concerning the efficiency of the new method will be explored in our future work.